 I am a U.S. Citizen

-If you are overseas and your passport expired on or after January 1, 2020, you may be able to use your expired passport to return directly to the United States until March 31, 2022.
+If you are overseas and your passport expired on or after January 1, 2020, you may be able to use your expired passport to return directly to the United States through June 30, 2022.
 Please visit this Department of State page for more information.
 Full details on quarantine requirements and other measures to take after arrival in the United States can be found on the Centers for Disease Control site Returning from International Travel.
 For information on the pandemic situation in Belgium, visit our COVID-19 Information page.

 U.S. Embassy Brussels is serving customers for routine services, although wait times for some services are longer than under pre-pandemic conditions.
 We recognize that there may be emergency situations that require a service to be provided on short notice.
 U.S. citizens requesting an emergency appointment must write to USCitizenBrussels@state.gov or call +32 (0)2 811 4000 (8am-9am M-F unless critically urgent).
 Note: this email and telephone line is only for U.S. citizens, please see below for visa information.